Pillsbury Crossing

 Pillsbury Crossing is a natural limestone slab that was used by pioneers to cross Deep Creek.
 The ledge terminates in a waterfall in Riley County, Kansas, USA.
 The waterfall is about 40 ft wide and has a drop of around 5 ft.
 Below Pillsbury Crossing, Deep Creek flows into the Kansas River.

-The waterfall is named for Josiah Pillsbury, a Free-State settler in Kansas Territory who homesteaded by the crossing in 1855.
+The waterfall is named for Josiah Pillsbury, a Free-State settler in Kansas Territory who homesteaded near the crossing in 1855.
 Pillsbury was a member of the Free-State Topeka Legislature and the failed Leavenworth Constitutional Convention.

 The site is part of Pillsbury Crossing Wildlife Area.